amuzetnoM/cthulu/docs/PERFORMANCE_TUNING.md

 ## Overview

-This guide provides strategies to optimize Cthulhu's performance for maximum efficiency and throughput.
+This guide provides strategies to optimize Cthulu's performance for maximum efficiency and throughput.

 ### Target Performance Metrics